ASIYA AT BAR

 She uses a self developed technique that expresses and focuses not only on aesthetics, but also on the underlying struggles of women surrounded the world.

-Dates of residency: May 23- July 3thd
+Dates of residency: May - July 2016

-Lives and work: Virginia, United States
+Lives and works: Virginia, United States

 Education: Bachelor of art at University of Sana'a Yemen